- Support IAYT

 • Find out which yoga therapist training programs have achieved IAYT accreditation, and examine the structure of these programs and how they meet IAYT Educational Standards for the Training of Yoga Therapists.
 Check the list of approved programs regularly for an up-to-date list, and inquire with individual schools to learn if they have applied for IAYT accreditation or plan to do so.

 • If you are applying under Grandparenting, begin to gather documentation of your yoga therapist training and experience.
-The example tables within the Grandparenting Guidelines provide more detail to help you.
+The example tables within the Grandparenting Rules provide more detail to help you.
 You will want to be as complete as possible when documenting education/training dates and locations, and the evidence you will submit to support these, such as a diploma or certificate.
-If you attended formal yoga therapist training programs prior to IAYT Accreditation, review the Grandparenting Guidelines to understand more about how to document your training hours.
+If you attended formal yoga therapist training programs prior to IAYT Accreditation, review the Grandparenting Rules to understand more about how to document your training hours.
 Keep specific records of your clinical experience as a yoga therapist and as an educator of yoga therapists.

 Educational Resources About